grafana/alloy/docs/sources/tutorials/first-components-and-stdlib.md

 1. **Blocks**

-   Block are used to configure components with groups of attributes or nested blocks.
+   Blocks are used to configure components with groups of attributes or nested blocks.
    The following example block can be used to configure the logging output of {{< param "PRODUCT_NAME" >}}:

     ```alloy